BBeese/Interview-Prep/README.md

 API - Application Programming Interface
 RESTful - Representational State Transfer technology
   - Make call (http request) from client to server, get an answer (http response) from server
+  - REST is a way to access resources which lie in a particular environment.
+For example, you could have a server that could be hosting important documents or pictures or videos.
+All of these are an example of resources.
+If a client, say a web browser needs any of these resources, it has to send a request to the server to access these resources.
+Now REST defines a way on how these resources can be accessed
+    - Stateless
+      - Up to the client to ensure that all the required information is provided to the server.
+This is required so that server can process the response appropriately.
+The server should not maintain any sort of information between requests from the client.
+It's a very simple independent question-answer sequence.
+The client asks a question, the server answers it appropriately.
+The client will ask another question.
+The server will not remember the previous question-answer scenario and will need to answer the new question independently

 ## UNIX
 - Basic commands: ls, cd, mkdir,touch, cp, mv, rm, pwd, chmod, chown, man